AmberSJones/pyhydroqc/README.md

 ### modeling_utilities.py
 Contains functions for building and training models:
 - pdq: Automatically determines the (p, d, q) hyperparameters of a time series for ARIMA modeling.
-- build_arima_model, LSTM_univar, LSTM_multivar, LSTM_univar_bidir, LSTM_multivar_bidir: wrappers that call other functions in the file to scale and reshape data (for LSTM models only), create and train a model, and output model predictions and residuals.
+- build_arima_model, lstm_univar, lstm_multivar, lstm_univar_bidir, lstm_multivar_bidir: wrappers that call other functions in the file to scale and reshape data (for LSTM models only), create and train a model, and output model predictions and residuals.
 - create_scaler: Creates a scaler object for scaling and unscaling data.
 - create_training_dataset and create_bidir_training_dataset: Creates a training dataset based on a random selection of points from the dataset.
 Reshapes data to include the desired time_steps for input to the LSTM model - the number of past data points to examine or past and future points (bidirectional).
 Ensures that data already identified as anomalous (i.e., by rules based detection) are not used.
 - create_sequenced_dataset and create_bidir_sequenced_dataset: Reshapes all inputs into sequences that include time_steps for input to the LSTM model - using either only past data points or past and future data points (bidirectional).
 Used for testing or for applying the model to a full dataset.